Home > Digital technologies > Web3, miracle or mirage?

 Web3 is seen as the future of the web.
 First introduced in the 1980s, the web consisted of static sites linked together by hyperlinks.
 At the time, information was essentially top-down.
 Popularised in the 2000s, Web 2.0 added a layer of interactivity.
 On blogs and social media, Internet users give their opinions and share all kinds of multimedia content.
 Web 2.0 has also heralded the rise of GAFA and its abuse of personal data.

 Theorised by Gavin Wood, co-founder of the cryptocurrency Ethereum, Web3 aims to repair the excesses of Web 2.0 by giving individuals back control of their data.
 This British computer scientist set out his philosophy back in 2014 in a blog post.
-He sees the Web3 as a decentralised Internet where platforms are no longer owned by private operators, but managed by communities of users, working in the public interest.
+He envisages the Web3 as a decentralised Internet where platforms are no longer owned by private operators, but managed by communities of users, working in the public interest.

 A decentralised, self-managed Internet

 To build this decentralised, self-managed Internet, Web3 brings together all the key technologies of the moment.
-These include, of course, blockchainWeb3 is the first of its kind in the world to offer a secure, tamper-proof registry for validating transactions in real time without the need for a trusted third party, as well as cryptocurrencies and NFTs (non-fungible tokens).
+These include, of course, blockchainWeb3 is the first of its kind in the world to offer a secure, tamper-proof registry for validating transactions in real time without the need for a trusted third party, as well as crypto-currencies and NFTs (non-fungible tokens).
 By bringing these three trends together, Web3 aims to create an environment of trust.

 Issued in a distributed architecture based on a multitude of nodes, all decisions and transactions are transparent and auditable by all users of the blockchain.
 This approach aims to disintermediate sectors of activity, starting with the banking sector and its traditional institutions.
 In addition to crypto-currencies, which compete with official currencies, DeFi (Decentralised Finance) offers citizens the opportunity to manage their savings, apply for credit or invest in the stock market without using the usual intermediaries.